 A word from

-The QFC Authority’s Growth Report provides a unique opportunity to recognise and assess the accomplishments achieved in the previous year, which are too-numerous and far-reaching to list in their entirety.
+The QFC Authority’s Annual Report provides a unique opportunity to recognise and assess the accomplishments achieved in the previous year, which are too-numerous and far-reaching to list in their entirety.

 The past year’s great success was driven by the commitment, dedication and tremendous hard work of all.
 Because of this, the QFC was able to once again rise above challenges and excel beyond expectations.

 I am confident that 2018 will come to be seen as the year that Qatar, and the QFC, have proven their true resiliency.